lancer1911/webui-msword-Azure-tts/README.md

 ## Usage

-1. Set your Azure Cognitive Services subscription key and region in the `app.py` file or pass them as form inputs.

-2. Start the Flask application:
+1. Start the Flask application:

 ```bash
 python app.py
 ```

-3. Open your web browser and navigate to `http://localhost:5321` to access the application.
+2. Open your web browser and navigate to `http://localhost:5321` to access the application.

+3. Azure subscription key and the Region for the Azure Text-to-Speech service are needed.
+Follow the instructions at [BobTranslate](https://bobtranslate.com/service/translate/microsoft.html#_2-%E6%B3%A8%E5%86%8C-azure) to obtain an API key.

 ## Technologies